-- 2. Discuss the situation with the class.
-Chances are there is at least one other student in the class who had a similar response.
-Discussion enhances the ability for all class participants to have a fuller understanding of context and impact of course material and class discussions. - 3.
+- fuller understanding of context and impact of course material and class discussions. - 3.
 Notify me of the issue through another source.
-If for any reason you do not feel comfortable discussing the issue directly with me, I encourage you to seek out another, more comfortable avenue to address the issue such as an academic advisor, trusted faculty member, or peer.1 - Suggestions \As communication scholars, we know that an audience/receiver's interpretation/ understanding/response is as, or more, important as the speaker/sender's intent.
+If for any reason you do not feel comfortable discussing the issue directly with me, I encourage you to seek out another, more comfortable avenue to address the issue such as an academic advisor, trusted faculty member, or peer. - Suggestions \As communication scholars, we know that an audience/receiver's interpretation/ understanding/response is as, or more, important as the speaker/sender's intent.
 As scholars, we are always in the process of learning more about diverse perspectives and identities.
 Your suggestions are encouraged and appreciated.
 Let me know your ideas to increase the effectiveness of the course for you personally, or for other students or student groups.

 ADA Statement Reasonable accommodations are available to students with documented disabilities at Fredonia.
 Students who may require instructional and/or examination accommodations should contact the office of Disability Support Services for Students (DSS), located on the 4th Floor of the Reed Library (716-673-3270 or disability.services@fredonia.edu).
 The DSS coordinator will review documentation and determine accommodations on a case-by-case basis.
 DSS will notify me with an accommodation letter which verifies that you have registered with that office and which describes any accommodations approved for you.
 Contact me early in the semester so that I can provide or facilitate in providing accommodations you may need.
-PROF. I SLEPT THROUGH CLASS.

 Attendance & Punctuality policy Regular attendance and punctuality are expected for all class meetings.
 If you have a scheduling dilemma that makes punctuality difficult, you should reconsider your registration.
 We will both begin and end classes on time every meeting.
-Three late arrivals equals an absence.
+Repeatedly arriving after class begins will reduce your attendance grade.
+Three late arrivals or departures equal an absence.
 Arriving over 15 minutes late or leaving early is considered an absence.
-If you miss class, it is your responsibility to contact another student regarding lecture material, notes, assignments, etc. In any class, in contacting instructors about absences, have the common sense not ask if you did or if you will "miss anything important."
+If you miss class, it is your responsibility to contact another student regarding lecture material, notes, assignments, etc. In any class, in contacting instructors about absences, have the common sense not ask if you did or if you will "miss anything 'important'."

-Make up Policy/Assignment Deadlines Quizzes, in-class assignments, reading responses, etc. cannot be made up; all work is due on the designated day - this includes absences for weddings, vacations/trips, doctor visits, interviews, business/work, etc. Notifying me in advance of an absence is advised but does not constitute an "excused absence."
+Make up Policy/Assignment Deadlines Quizzes, in-class assignments, reading summaries, etc. cannot be made up; all work is due on the designated day - this includes absences for weddings, vacations/trips, doctor visits, interviews, business/work, etc. Notifying me in advance is advised but does not constitute an "excused absence."
 In the case of emergencies or extreme personal difficulty (none of the above reasons qualify), some assignments may be made up with documentation (copy of hospital bill, funeral notice, etc.); see me.
-I am happy to provide feedback on drafts of assignments; to allow me time in my schedule to do so, such requests must be submitted-with the 100% complete draft-one week prior to the assignment due date.
+I am happy to provide feedback on drafts of assignments; to allow time in my schedule to do so, such requests must be submitted-with the 100% complete draft-one week prior to the assignment due date.
 Late assignments will be penalized 5% for each day late and will not be accepted more than one week late.
 Makeup tests must be completed immediately upon return.
 Begin assignments early enough so that computer "glitches" are not an obstacle.
-In addition, you are strongly advised to retain backup copies of all submitted work for the entirety of the semester.
+In addition, you are strongly advised to retain back-up copies of all submitted work for the entirety of the semester.